 While Five9’s contact center software offers strong AI features and dozens of communication channels in a user-friendly interface, it’s one of the most expensive solutions on the market.
 Further, some alternatives offer stronger workflows, routing options, and quality management features that Five9 doesn’t provide.

-We’ve tried many other contact center products to determine the best alternatives.
+We’ve tested many other contact center platforms to determine the best Five9 alternatives.

 Five9 Alternatives At-a-Glance Overview